To access the Support Advisor training, please visit the CDS Option, Support Advisor Training and Application webpage.

 To be considered eligible for an FMSA contract:

-- At least 2 key operations staff, including the program manager and payroll staff must attend each presentation, each day of the training to apply to contract with HHS as an FMSA.
+- At least 2 key operations staff, including the program manager and payroll staff, must attend each presentation, each day of the training to apply to contract with HHSC as an FMSA.

 - All trainees must sign in each day in order to be considered eligible for a contract.

-Important note: Attendance does not obligate an applicant to contract with HHS.
+Note: Attendance does not obligate an applicant to contract with HHSC.

-Prior to attending the HHS FMSA training, participants must read the Consumer Directed Services Option Rules (PDF), located in the Texas Administrative Code, Title 40, Chapter 41, Consumer Directed Services (CDS) Option.
-Print and bring a copy of these rules to the training.
+Prior to attending the HHSC FMSA training, participants must read the CDS rules located in TAC, Title 40, Chapter 41.
+Be sure to have these rules available for your reference during the training.

 Basic Course Description